Is Cebu City, Philippines Safe For Foreigner Visitors? (My Tips)

 Colon Street in downtown Cebu City is famous for being the oldest street in the Philippines.
 While it does have some beautiful historic architecture, it also has a reputation for being quite dangerous, especially at night.
 Pickpockets and petty theft are rampant in the area.
 There are also a number of scams to watch out for, including rigged gambling games, women luring men to overpriced bars, and vendors dramatically overcharging foreigners for goods.

+I have visited Colon street three times, all during the daytime and always with a buddy.
+It did feel a little bit shady.
+Filipino friends strongly discouraged me to visit the area at night, as it can be very dangerous.
 The biggest danger comes from pickpockets working the crowded street.
 They often target intoxicated individuals or unsuspecting tourists snapping photos.
 The pickpockets work in teams, with one creating a distraction while the other lifts wallets and valuables from bags or pockets.
-Women walking alone may also be targeted.
 These can also be common on public transportation systems like Jeepneys.

-Common Threats – Snatchers and Pickpockets
+Common Threats in Cebu – Snatchers and Pickpockets

 One of the most common crimes in Cebu City is snatching and pickpocketing.
 These thieves tend to target foreigners, whom they perceive as wealthy and less aware of their surroundings.